User Guide - API Docs to MCP Server

 Uploading API Specifications

-Method 1: File Upload
+Method 2: OpenAPI File Upload

-Supported Formats.jsonfiles (OpenAPI JSON format).yamland.ymlfiles (OpenAPI YAML format)- Maximum file size: 10MB
+Best for: Teams with existing OpenAPI/Swagger specifications Supported Formats.jsonfiles (OpenAPI JSON format).yamland.ymlfiles (OpenAPI YAML format)- Maximum file size: 10MB

 - Click the “File Upload” tab